 The Moon is the Earth’s only natural satellite, roughly 385,000 kilometers away.
 It is roughly the size of Continent of Africa in terms of surface area.
 As of today scientist have not found any sign of life on the moon.
 (Not even a dead bacteria.)

 The Moon’s gravitational influence produces the body tides, ocean tides, and the slight lengthening of the day.
 The current distance of the Moon’s orbit is over thirty diameters of Earth.
 Its size in the sky is almost the same as the size of the Sun.
 This fact results in the Moon covering the Sun nearly precisely in total solar eclipse.
-However, this matching of visual sizes will not continue in the far future.

 Things To Do On Moon